motetpaper/pinyintable-sdk/README.md

 $ bash pinyin.sh hao3
 ```

 The `out/` folder is generated.

-Check if your file is successfully created.
+Check if your file in the folder has been successfully created and is a valid MPEG file.

 ```bash
 $ bash check.sh
 ```

-The file `valid.log` should appear.
-The generated file should in that log.
+The files `valid.log` and/or `invalid.log` should appear in the root repo.

 Double-check:
 ```bash
 $ ls -sh out
 ```

-The file size should be "8.0K".
+The file size should be "8.0K" or larger.
 If the file is less than 8K, check the `tmp.json` for possible errors.

 # Batch processing